gagan93jtg/target_it/README.md

 # target_it
-Simple app with questions to improve oneself
+Simple app with questions to improve oneself.
+Cloned [rails-devise](https://github.com/RailsApps/rails-devise) to startup.